nitya308/nuggets-game/IMPLEMENTATION.md

     set player->currCoor to newCoor
     add newCoor key to the set seenBefore with null item if set_insert succeeds
     	return true
     if set_insert fails
     	return false

 #### `player_moveRegular`:
 	use switch case on character move provided based on case calulate new coordinate (left/right/up/down/diagonal) call grid_isOpen to check if new coordinate in game grid is open if the spot in that grid is open call player_swap location to swap if another player exists if player_swap swaps with a player
     	return true
 	else
-			call player_update_coordinate to update coordinate
+		all player_update_coordinate to update coordinate
     if player_updateCoordinate is a success
 		call player_collectGold to collect gold if there is any return true
 	else
     	return false

 #### `player_moveCapital`:
 	use switch case on character move provided based on case calulate new coordinate (left/right/up/down/diagonal) call grid_isOpen to check if new coordinate in grid is open while the spot in that grid is open call player_swap location to swap if another player exists if player_swap does not swap with a player call player_update_coordinate to update coordinate
     	if player_updateCoordinate fails
         	return false
      	 else
 			call player_collectGold to collect gold if there is any calulate new coordinate (left/right/up/down/diagonal)
 	return true